-The Therapeutic Goods Administration (TGA) is closely following reports of thromboembolic events with the AstraZeneca ChAdOx1-S COVID-19 vaccine that have led to its use being paused by several EU countries, but the regulator says there is no evidence of any excess risk or suggestion that anyone should avoid vaccination.
+The Therapeutic Goods Administration (TGA) is closely following reports of thromboembolic events with the AstraZeneca ChAdOx1-S COVID-19 vaccine that have led to its use being paused by many EU countries, but the regulator says there is no evidence of any excess risk or suggestion that anyone should avoid vaccination

-Countries including Norway, Denmark and Ireland have temporarily stopped vaccination with the AstraZeneca vaccine as a precautionary measure in response to a number of reports of blood clots following administration of the vaccine, including one case in Denmark where a person died.
+Last week countries including Norway, Denmark and Ireland temporarily suspended vaccination with the AstraZeneca vaccine as a precautionary measure in response to a number of reports of blood clots following administration of the vaccine, including one case in Denmark where a person died.
 The European Medicines Agency (EMA) safety committee is conducting a rapid review of the issue.

 The TGA has advised that a link between thromboembolic events and the AstraZeneca vaccine has not been confirmed, and that the TGA has received no reports of blood clots following use of the AstraZeneca in Australia as of 11 March 2021.

 “Extensive international experience does not indicate an increased risk of blood clots associated with the vaccine,” it said in an advisory statement, noting that other jurisdictions such as the UK and France were still using the AstraZeneca vaccine and encouraging people to continue to be vaccinated.

 “The TGA works closely with international regulators and shares information about COVID-19 vaccine safety.
 If we detect a safety concern, we will take rapid action to address it and provide information to the public,” it said.

 In Europe the reports first emerged in Norway where health authorities said that three healthcare workers, all under the age of 50, had been hospitalised for bleeding, blood clots and a low count of blood platelets after receiving the AstraZeneca vaccine.
 A fatal case of thrombosis was reported in Denmark following vaccination.